mozilla/addons-frontend/README.md

 yarn snyk-wizard
 ```

 The wizard allows you to decide whether you want to upgrade dependencies or ignore the issue for 30 days.
 See the existing reasons to ignore an issue in the [`.snyk`](.snyk) file.
 Snyk is a bit intrusive and changes many things (like re-adding `snyk test` to the npm `test` script): double check your changes before submitting a Pull Request.
 You have successfully fixed an issue when `yarn snyk-ci` does not complain.
+Make sure you open a Pull Request with a branch pushed to this repository and not from your fork, because the `snyk-ci` job (Travis CI) does not run on forks.

 Note: You should authenticate yourself once by running `yarn snyk auth` (no dash).
 It will open a link in your favorite browser and authenticate you locally.